LAA313 Physical Environments - Use and Experiences

 Nominal workload:250 hours.

-Teaching and exam period:This course is given in spring parallel.
+Teaching and exam period:This course is given in the spring term.

 About this course